intel/media-driver/README.md

    - ADL-N/RPL-S: [drm-tip](https://cgit.freedesktop.org/drm-tip)
    - DG1/SG1: [intel-gpu/kernel](https://github.com/intel-gpu/kernel)

 4. Exporting  `LIBVA_DRIVER_NAME=iHD` on a plaform with multiple vendors hardware may cause a conflict when attempting to load vaapi on the second vendors device.
-If you experience this run `unset LIBVA_DRIVER_NAME` and see if your enviromment is funtional with both media-driver and the second vendors device.
+If you experience this run `unset LIBVA_DRIVER_NAME` and see if your enviromment is functional with both media-driver and the second vendors device.

-	this can be tested for using `  vainfo --display drm  --device /dev/dri/renderD128` followed by `  vainfo --display drm  --device /dev/dri/renderD129` ...   `vainfo --display drm  --device /dev/dri/renderD[n]` for each VAAPI device in the system
+	This can be tested for using `  vainfo --display drm  --device /dev/dri/renderD128` followed by `  vainfo --display drm  --device /dev/dri/renderD129` ...   `vainfo --display drm  --device /dev/dri/renderD[n]` for each VAAPI device in the system

 5. Some users have reported issues with GCC-12.0.1 prerelease when building media-driver.
 In this case, please build using GCC-11.2 until official support is established.
 ##### (*) Other names and brands may be claimed as property of others.